Lead path review vs. website audit: what is actually different?

 When you have already run technical fixes and still see no change in calls or quote submissions.
 When you want a complete picture of your buyer path before spending on ads or a redesign.
 When you want specific findings — screenshot evidence, ranked repairs, developer tickets — not a list of generic suggestions.

-The sample evidence packet shows the full format: scorecard, screenshot annotations, hesitation map, repair queue, owner memo, and developer handoff.
+The sample diagnostic shows the full format: lead path map, leak table, scripts, pipeline, and 7-day repair plan.
 Fictional example only.